4gco/ddos-attack-/README.md

 Install the requirements below:

+import socket
+import os
+import time
-import socketimport osimport timeimport sys
+import sys

 THIS WILL NOT WORK IF REQUIREMENTS ARE NOT INSTALLED